T +1 202 626 6496

-Mr. Gagen also has experience in competition law, having represented clients in matters before the US Department of Justice and the Federal Trade Commission.
+Mr. Gagen also has experience in competition and white collar matters, having represented clients in civil antitrust matters, merger investigations before the US Department of Justice, and, most recently, in a large, complex securities investigation before the US Securities and Exchange Commission involving a foreign issuer, which was successfully terminated with no penalties.
 He concentrates in e-discovery law and regularly presents on e-discovery best practices.

 Walker Digital, LLC v.
 Google Inc., et al. Obtained summary judgment of invalidity of all asserted claims of both patents on behalf of Google after all other defendants settled in patent litigation involving social networking systems, as well as award of all requested costs.